This product is no longer in stock

 What is Vignetting?

 Vignetting is simply shading of the camera sensor.
-The shaded area is essentially "dead" as those pixels will be dark.
+Since the light rays in a telescope are not parallel a restriction in the clear aperture can have more serious consequences than expected.
+Even if the restriction is larger than the sensor it can be at a place where the light rays will still be clipped by the angle.
+The shorter the Focal Ratio of the scope the steeper this angle and the worse it can be.
+The shaded area of the sensor will be dark and essentially wasted.
 The result in your images will vary depending on the degree of vignetting.
 Minor vignetting may clip the corners off the image, whereas more significant vignetting will give you a circular image in a dark field.
-Sure you could do extra work on every photo to enlarge and crop your image in a pc.
+Sure you could do extra work to enlarge and crop your images in a pc.
 But that can mean accepting a lot of loss in both image quality and overall value.
 Especially if you have an expensive camera.
-What did 15% or 20% of that sensor cost you?
-People often pay a lot more for a Full Frame Imager just to have it cropped to APS-C by a T-Ring.
-It's a common story here..
-A $5000 Telescope, a $3000 Camera.. and a $25 T-Ring choking out some of the photons before they ever reach that big beautiful sensor.
-As a general rule the shorter the focal length of the system the worse any vignetting issue will be.
-But even longer Focal Length scopes can have vignetting with larger sensor cameras when using a T-Ring connection.
+After all, what did 15% of that sensor cost?

 Q: I have a Meade (or Celestron) SCT telescope and would like to have the benefits of this adapter but my scope only accepts 1.25" eyepieces.
 Is there any way I can use this adapter?